lmharriet/projects-ReedMe/README.md

 > Project type :  A personal project
 > In charge of all

-> This project is in progress.
+> This project is in progress

  Recently, What i implemented :
  + division team and color randomly for free game mode
  + simple Enemy tower Ai